Dexcom CGM: Sensor

 The Dexcom sensor operates as an implantable electrochemical device that continuously measures glucose levels in the interstitial fluid beneath the skin.
 It consists of a non-conductive body housing three electrodes: a working electrode that reacts with glucose, a reference electrode that maintains a constant voltage, and a counter electrode that completes the electrical circuit.
 The counter electrode is designed with a larger reactive surface area to enhance measurement accuracy.
 These components are inserted into the subcutaneous tissue using an applicator.
 A multi-layer membrane covers the electrodes, regulating the diffusion of substances to the sensor and promoting stable, reliable readings.
 The resulting electrical signal is transmitted by the Dexcom transmitter to a compatible receiver or smart device for real-time glucose monitoring.

 Until the release of the Dexcom G7 and Stelo, the sensor and transmitter were separate components, with the transmitter snapping into the sensor.
 However, the G7 and Stelo models integrate both the sensor and transmitter into a single, disposable system.

 Transmitter

 The transmitter is the component of the Dexcom CGM system that is responsible for sending glucose data from the sensor to a compatible receiver, smartphone, or other monitoring device via Bluetooth, allowing users to view real-time glucose readings.
 Throughout previous iterations of the Dexcom CGM, the transmitter has typically been shaped like a pear.
-However, the Dexcom G7 and Stelo models feature a smaller, rounder design; in addition, these newer models also integrate both the sensor and transmitter into a single, disposable system.
+The Dexcom G7 and Stelo models feature a smaller, rounder design and integrate the sensor and transmitter into a single, disposable system.